We welcome every team to the Prague Floorball Cup 2024!

 Game schedule will be published on the PFC website.
 The organizer reserves the right to change the game schedule; the groups, times and courts.
 Notice about this will be given in time to every team manager in concern.

-There are two referees supervising for each match.
+There is one referees supervising for each match.
 The referees are selected by the PFC organizers.
 All referees have a valid floorball license for refereeing.

 Group matches, play-offs 5+1: 2 x 15 minutes.

 Time will not be measured effectively with the exception of the last minute of the game.
 The time will be otherwise stopped in the following situations: a goal, a penalty, a penalty shot, or upon the request of a referee.

 There will be a time-out available for each team in every game (30 seconds).